 Dubbed “the busiest train station in the United States”, Grand Central Station welcomes over millions of visitors a year and embodies New York’s “restless and innovative energy”.
-This 150 year old terminal is one of the world’s most famous attractions and serves as a main junction for train transportation to outer-city New York counties and to the state of Connecticut.
+This 150-year-old terminal is one of the world’s most famous attractions and serves as the main junction for train transportation to outer-city New York counties and to the state of Connecticut.

 Created in 2009, the High Line, also known as High Line Park, is a 1.45-mile long elevated outdoor promenade running along the Lower West Side of Manhattan.
 This outdoor promenade offers some of the best views of the Lower West Side of Manhattan, as well as beautiful foliage, an urban theatre, and neat benches to relax and enjoy a nice New York day City day!

 Bubby’s is a New York City institution known for its solid American comfort food, especially the eggs, pancakes, and fried chicken served at brunch every day of the week.

 The innovative Whitney Museum is home to a wide variety of twentieth-century and contemporary American art, with a concentration on works from living artists.
 This unique and contemporary museum is believed to have the world’s finest collection of twentieth-century American art.